 If you have been bitten by the stargazing bug, here are a few simple ideas for continuing your interest.

-- Familiarise yourself with the more obvious, visible markers and constellations as these will help you become comfortable and confident and act as a simple map of the sky.
-Pick out patterns such as The Plough and Orion and then add more points of reference as you become more familiar.
+- Familiarise yourself with the more obvious, visible markers and constellations.
+These will help you become comfortable and confident and act as a simple map of the sky.
+Pick out patterns such as The Plough and Orion.
+Then, add more points of reference as you become more familiar.

-- Buy a good pair of binoculars as these act as low-grade telescopes that allow you to see further into the sky.
+- Buy a good pair of binoculars.
+These allow you to see further into the sky.
 View the Milky Way and groups of stars such as the Seven Sisters and clouds of gas including the Orion Nebula.

 - Find a location that has as little light pollution as possible as street lights create a glare.
 Find a tranquil spot away from the interference of city lights.
 Allow your eyes to re-adjust from electric lights and gently focus on the darkness.

 - Ensure you are warm and comfortable, you need patience and planning to really enjoy the stargazing experience to its fullest.
-It is a good idea to take a sun-lounger or deck-chair with you to avoid neck-ache.
+What’s more, is a good idea to take a sun-lounger or deck-chair with you to avoid neck-ache.

-- Share your passion with others, join a club or society that have a telescope, support your local observatory and involve children, as nothing is more magical than seeing the young learning about the great sky at night
+- Share your passion with others.
+For example, join a club or society that have a telescope.
+Support your local observatory and involve children.
+Nothing is more magical than seeing the young learning about the great sky at night